believemanasseh/forge-mcp/README.md

 - Write docstrings for all functions, classes, and methods
 - Add appropriate unit tests for new features
 - Update documentation to reflect any changes

-## Integration with LLMs

-This MCP server can be integrated with LLMs that support the Model Control Protocol, allowing them to use the Forge project scaffolding capabilities directly.

 ## License